Cardozo School of Law in New York City

 “The goal is to confront the law’s—and lawyer’s—role in perpetuating structural discrimination and violence against identity groups in the U.S. We decided to create open-access guides that are easy to use and adapt across disciplines to aid law professors across the country, helping students grapple with these big issues.”

 Creative Lawyers for Creative Businesses

 Our Intellectual Property Program is ranked No. 13 in the country and No. 2 in NYC by U.S. News & World Report.
 The FAME Center for fashion, art, media and entertainment law teaches brand protection.
-The Tech Startup Clinic and The Indie Film Clinic provide unique opportunities for students to represent clients.
+The Tech Startup Clinic and The Filmmakers Legal Clinic provide unique opportunities for students to represent clients.
 The Blockchain Project and the Data Law Initiative are leaders at the intersection of law and technology.
 The Cardozo/Google Patent Diversity Project expands patent protections for women and entrepreneurs of color.

 At right: Alumna Sheryl Gold '89 is the senior vice president, Business & Legal Affairs at Universal Music Group.